 - Step 2: They get information.
 Next the insurance company will ask you to sign “routine paperwork,” which will give them access to your entire medical history.
 Once they have all your medical records, they can have their experts look for excuses to argue you had a pre-existing condition and were not really hurt in the crash.
 They will also quickly gather witness statements and photographs that selectively support their defense.

 - Step 3: They leave you hanging.
 Once they’ve built up your trust and let you sit waiting for weeks without transportation, medical bills mounting, and weeks without work, then they let you know that they are denying your claim.

 - Step 4: They come in with the lowball.
 Finally, when you are frustrated, desperate, and without any other options, they may make you a terrible lowball offer.
 Out of desperation, you are tempted to accept.
 This is if they make an offer at all.
 Many will just change the adjuster, disconnect the assigned phone number, then ignore you indefinitely in hopes that you miss the 2-year deadline.

 How to Protect Your Rights After a Motorcycle Accident

-When you hire Gartlan Injury Law, you don’t have to deal with the adjusters.
+When you hire Gartlan Injury Law, our motorcycle accident lawyers make sure that you don’t have to deal with the adjusters.
 We put pressure on them, not the other way around.
 If they want information, we will give them what they need.
 If they won’t respond to our calls, we can sue the driver that caused the crash, thereby forcing the insurance company to hire attorneys to defend that driver.
 If they still don’t listen, we can pursue the case to trial.

 Ultimately, when you hire an attorney, the insurance company has no real choice but to pay attention.
 If they still ignore us, they risk committing bad faith, which essentially means they are breaching their contract with their own customer.
 If this happens, it may give you additional opportunities for compensation.